Brickworks/canary-apps/README.md

 Telemetry is transmitted as JSON-like strings (here I'll call them "packets") sent over the serial port.
 A packet is sent every 0.5 seconds while the servo is idle, and every 0.015 seconds while the servo is moving.
+The telemetry is also displayed on the LCD screen.

 ```json
 // an exeample telemetry string
 {"status": "idle", "commandAngle_deg": -1.00, "sonarDistance_cm": 9.54, "servoAngle_deg": 45.00}
 ```

 |key|type|description|
 |---|---|---|
 |`status`|string|What the microcontroller is working on at the moment.|